Know the one thing that makes Innocent Drink’s Twitter marketing such a winner? It’s their humorous marketing approach.

 You can always make this product-led which helps you highlight your brand or its unique value proposition.

 Take Bugles, for example.
 They tweeted this funny image with a caption that hints at their value prop (the cone-shaped crisps fit on your fingertips like caps):

 Brands on Twitter also leverage funny trends and so can you.
 Simply keep an eye on your audience’s interest and see if you can crack a relevant joke when something starts trending.

 It’s also important here that you don’t simply joke about what matters to your audience, but also something that aligns with your brand values.

-Here’s an example of SEMrush tapping into the Netflix show, You Season 3, that trended in October.
+Here’s an example of SEMrush tapping into the Netflix show, “You”, that trended in October.

 Let’s now dive into some tips to add humor to your Twitter marketing the right way:

 This is the golden rule for success in growing your Twitter engagement using humor.
 The reason?
 Talking at people is almost always offensive, which repels them and it backfires.
 Unless you’re a pro at this kind of humor, it’s best to never make fun of your followers.

 2. Talk with a Conversational Approach